Fiume o morte!: Reception

+Critical response

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 93% based on 15 reviews, with an average rating of 8.2/10.

 Wendy Ide of Screen Daily called the film "forthright, unflinching and very funny" and "a gloriously punk spin on the historical documentary genre".
 Guy Lodge of Variety called the film "both compelling and very amusing".
+Writing in The New Yorker on the occasion of the film's American premiere at New Directors/New Films, Richard Brody said Bezinović "confronts [the problem of dramatizing distant history] boldly and brilliantly", and that its re-creations, "however derisive, are chilling".